PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 httpproxy.signaturetype                | Signature type for new keys if keys file is set.
 7 by default httpproxy.inbound.length               | Inbound tunnels length if keys is set.
 3 by default
 httpproxy.inbound.quantity             | Inbound tunnels quantity if keys is set.
 5 by default
+httpproxy.inbound.lengthVariance       | Inbound tunnels length variance if keys is set.
+0 by default
 httpproxy.outbound.length              | Outbound tunnels length if keys is set.
 3 by default
 httpproxy.outbound.quantity            | Outbound tunnels quantity if keys is set.
 5 by default
+httpproxy.outbound.lengthVariance      | Outbound tunnels length variance if keys is set.
+0 by default
 httpproxy.outproxy                     | HTTP proxy upstream out proxy url (like http://false.i2p)
 httpproxy.i2cp.leaseSetType            | Type of LeaseSet to be sent.
 1, 3 or 5.
 1 by default
 httpproxy.i2cp.leaseSetEncType         | Comma separated encryption types to be used in LeaseSet type 3 or 5